-1 Project Name CDBG-funded Affordable Housing Projects Target Area Expand the Affordable Housing Stock; Preserve the Existing Supply of Goals Supported Federally and Locally Subsidized Housing; Prevent and End Homelessness Needs Addressed Affordable Housing; Chronic Homelessness Funding CDBG: \$12,000,000 Funds will be used to provide for several DHCD housing programs that promote housing production and preservation, such as the Tenant Opportunity to Purchase Assistance program, and other rental and homeownership projects to be determined through DHCD's Development Description Finance Division's biannual competitive Request for Proposals process.
-Target Date 09/30/2017 Estimate the Number and 750 units for low- to moderate-income households, including housing for Types of Families that will persons experiencing homelessness Benefit from the Proposed Activities Location Description City-wide Planned Activities
+Project Name CDBG-funded Affordable Housing Projects Target Area Expand the Affordable Housing Stock; Preserve the Existing Supply of Federally and Locally Subsidized Goals Supported Housing; Prevent and End Homelessness Needs Addressed Affordable Housing; Chronic Homelessness Funding CDBG: \$12 million Funds will be used to provide for several DHCD housing programs that promote housing production and preservation, such as the Tenant Opportunity to Purchase Assistance program, and other rental and homeownership projects to be determined through DHCD's Development Finance Division's (DFD) biannual competitive Request for Proposals (RFP) Description process.
+Target Date 09/30/2018 Estimate the Number 110 units for low- to-moderate income households, and Types of Families including housing for persons experiencing that will Benefit from homelessness the Proposed Activities Location Description City-wide Planned Activities

 2 Project Name Small Multi-family Rehabilitation Loan Program

 Target Area

 Goals Supported Address Blighted and Sub-Standard Housing Issues

 Needs Addressed Affordable Housing

-Funding CDBG: \$1,250,000.00
+Funding CDBG: \$1.25 million

-Description This program will make landlords of small multifamily properties (fewer than 50 units) eligible for low-interest-rate loans from the District's Department of Housing and Community Development.
+Description This program will make landlords of small multifamily properties (fewer than 50 units) eligible for low- interest-rate loans from DHCD.
 The loans will be in amounts from \$25,000 to \$250,000.
-Loans underwritten will follow DHCD procedure, and affordability covenants will be placed on assisted properties
+Loans underwritten will follow DHCD procedures, and affordability covenants will be placed on assisted properties

-Target Date 09/30/2017
+Target Date 09/30/2018

-Estimate the Number and Types of Families that will Benefit from the Proposed Activities 25 low- and moderate-income households annually
+Estimate the Number and Types of Families that will Benefit from the Proposed Activities 25 low-and-moderate income households annually

-Location Description Ward 8, Washington, DC
+Location Description City-wide

 Planned Activities

+3 Project Name Single-Family Residential Rehabilitation Program

+Target Area

+Ensure the Housing Stock Is Safe, Healthy, and Accessible for All Residents

+Strengthen Homeownership for Low and Moderate-Incom

+Goals Supported Households

+Needs Addressed Affordable Housing

+Funding CDBG: \$5,145,000

-Project Name Single-Family Residential Rehabilitation Program Target Area Goals Supported Ensure the Housing Stock is Safe, Healthy, and Accessible for All Residents Needs Addressed Affordable Housing Funding CDBG: \$2,750,000.00 Description The Single Family Residential Rehabilitation Program provides low-cost financing for the rehabilitation of owner-occupied single-family housing.
-Eligible home improvements include: (1) items to correct building code violations (items necessary to ensure that the home is decent, safe and sanitary); (2) modifications needed to make the home accessible to residents with mobility impairments (through the Handicapped Accessibility Improveme Program); and grant funding to control lead hazards related to lead-based pai and lead water service lines.
-The program provides low- or no-interest amortized or deferred loans, or grant funds, depending on the financial circumstances of the borrower and the amount and type of rehabilitation required.
+The Single Family Residential Rehabilitation Program

+provides low-cost financing for the rehabilitation of owner

+Description occupied single-family housing.
+Eligible home improvemen include: (1) items to correct building code violations (items necessary to ensure that the home is decent, safe and sanitary); (2) modifications needed to make the home accessible to residents with mobility impairments (through the Handicapped Accessibility Improvement Program (HAIP)); and grant funding to control lead hazards related to lead-based paint and lead water service lines.
+The program provides low- or no-interest amortized or deferre loans, or grant funds, depending on the financial circumstances of the borrower and the amount and type o rehabilitation required.
 HAIP provides grant funding for improvements for handicapped accessibility.
+Grant funds also are available for lead-based paint hazard remediation replacement of lead water service lines, and emergency roof repair.

+Target Date 09/30/2018

-Grant funds are also available for lead-based paint hazard remediation, replacement of lead water service lines, and emergency roof repair.
-Target Date 09/30/2017 Estimate the Number and Types of Families that will Benefit from the Proposed Activities 100 low- and moderate-income households Location Description City-wide Target Area Goals Supported Needs Addressed Funding Description Target Date Estimate the Number and Types of Families that will Benefit from
+Estimate the Number and Types of Families that will Benefit from the Proposed Activities 230 low- and moderate-income households

+Location Description City-wide

+Location Description

+Planned Activities